TitasDas/InstaIntel/README.md

 # POC-insights-from-images
-an image captioning system using social media data (instagram)
+an image captioning system using social media data (instagram).